WARNING!

 Sexing

-Males can develop breeding spots and females are heavier, but only during breeding.
+Males can develop breeding tubercles (white spots on their gills or head) and females are heavier, but only during breeding.
 My mature orfe have humped heads.
 I do not know if the hump size has anything to do with sex.

 Breeding